AmoshSapkota/LexaAI/README.md

 ## Overview

 This is an AI Teleprompter App designed to assist professionals to build confidence during presentations.
-It features a desktop application with teleprompter functionality and a set of microservices that handle various backend tasks.
+It features a web application with teleprompter functionality and a set of microservices that handle various backend tasks.

 ## Project Structure